BU-Spark/se-kaleidoscope-collaborative/README.md

 This is the first integration of the project implementation, we have not yet implemented any security measurements and test cases.
 The future teams should take action wherever necessary to implement test cases that are suitable for the frontend and backend architecture.

+# Deployment
+As of now, we have not deployed the project.
+The future teams should take action to deploy the project on GCP or AWS or any other cloud platform that is suitable for the project.